melezhik/SparrowCI/README.md

 Check rules are based on Raku regular expression, follow this link - https://github.com/melezhik/Sparrow6/blob/master/documentation/taskchecks.md to know more

+# Source code and triggering

+Build triggering happens automatically upon any changes in a source code.

+The source code is checked out into `./source` local folder.

 # Examples

 Here is just short list of some possible scenarios.